mam-dev/awesome-tech-talks/README.md

   [Software, Faster](https://leanpub.com/softwarefaster) organizational patterns.
 * [#NoProjects Beyond Projects · Why Projects Are Wrong & What To Do Instead](https://youtu.be/Rzglax8LdaM) [53 min, goto 2015] –
   Products over projects.
 Continuous, not temporary.
 Outcomes over meeting auxiliary goals.
+* [Fearless Change · Myths and Patterns of Organizational Change](https://youtu.be/TXvRWea_sEI) [45 min, Agile Israel 2015] – Linda Rising offers proven change management strategies to help you become a more successful agent of change in your organization.

 ## Languages